jasonstolaruk/CurryMUD/cheatsheet/CurryMUD cheatsheet.md

 Example | Result
 --- | ---
-`smell r-2/flower` | smell the first two flowers in the room `show e-'earring hanako` | show all the earrings you're wearing to Hanako
+`smell r-2/flower` | smell the first two flowers in the room `show e-'earring taro` | show all the earrings you're wearing to Taro

 ## Prefixes Used With Coins